-raised in the US amusement arcades of the 1930ies and 1940ies, pinball worked its way up from gambling entertainment to a
+Born and raised in the US amusement arcades of the 1930ies and 1940ies, pinball worked its way up from gambling

-surprisingly found its way back as a strong game culture niche by the early 2010s.
-By doing so, the basics haven’t changed
+and 90ies, pinball surprisingly found its way back as a strong game culture niche by the early 2010s.
+By doing so, the basics

-much.
-Although electronically augmented for over four decades now, the main elements of pinball still remain the same: flipper
+haven’t changed much.
+Although electronically augmented for over four decades now, the main elements of pinball still remain

 Robert Glashüttner is a game culture journalist with a focus on independent and retro videogames and pinball.
 He